ShahedFaisal/R_LogisticRegression/README.md

 -   Calculate the probability and odds of having CHD in ten years based on the cleaned dataset.

--   Create dummy variables for factor variables, and split the dataset into training and testing sets, with 60% of observations in the training set and 40% in the testing set.
+-   Create dummy variables for factor variables using the `caret` library.

+-   Split the dataset into training and testing sets using the `caTools` library, with 60% of observations in the training set and 40% in the testing set.

--   Perform logistic regression on the training set and identify significant variables at a 10% significance level.
+-   Perform logistic regression on the training set, apply stepwise regression using the `MASS` library and identify significant variables at a 10% significance level.

 -   Report coefficients, p-values, and other summary characteristics of the logistic regression model.

 -   Predict CHD probabilities on both training and testing sets, convert probabilities to binary predictions, and calculate classification metrics such as hit rate, sensitivity, and specificity.

--   Plot the ROC curve for the test set and calculate the area under the ROC curve.
+-   Plot the ROC curve for the test set using the `pROC` library and calculate the area under the ROC curve.

 ## Note